pearmaster/tavern/docs/source/mqtt.md

 - `payload` OR `json`: A plain text payload to publish, or a YAML object to serialize into JSON.
 - `qos`: QoS level for publishing.
 Defaults to 0 in paho-mqtt.
+- `properties`: Use MQTT v5 properties.
+Only when the client `protocol` was defined at `5`.
+Property names are UpperCamelCase formatted.

 ### Options for receiving MQTT messages